bahaidev/textbrowser/README.md

 customizable interface to allow browsing of the contents of the text, utilizing JSON Schema and metadata JSON associated with the files.

+Despite the name of the project referring to "text", this project can be used for any tabular data.

 # Installation

 The intent of this repository is for it to be used as a dependency.